.

 As a member-driven organisation, AVAA brings together real-world experience from professionals working across fine art, antiques, collectables, motor vehicles, plant and equipment, and broader goods markets.
 This breadth ensures the report is grounded in practical insight while also contributing meaningfully to national policy conversations.

 The report also reinforces AVAA’s leadership role in advocacy and professional standards.
-By articulating the insurance needs of the sector in a clear and structured way, it supports informed dialogue with government and industry partners.
+By articulating the insurance needs of the sector in a clear and structured way, it supports informed dialogue with parliamentarians and regulators via the AVAA Government Affairs Committee, plus allied industry associations.
 It highlights the importance of settings that encourage accessibility, clarity, and confidence in insurance arrangements for businesses of all sizes.

 The Australian Auction & Valuation Sector – Insurance Insights & Reform Options Report will be a key discussion point at the AVC26 Conference on the Gold Coast over 7-8 May 2026, so be sure to book your tickets for this key industry event.